You don’t have to travel to London to have afternoon tea, you can throw your very own adult tea party right at home!

 Decorating the table is always my favorite part of any event I host.
 For this spread, I wanted a vintage tea party vibe.
 However, I do not own any vintage tea sets or teacups and didn’t want to spend a ton of money on these very specific items.

-Instead, I used a mix of our Kate Spade China from our wedding and paper goods from Talking Tables to get an eclectic, mismatched vintage feel.
+Instead, I used a mix of our Kate Spade dinnerware from our wedding.
+I also incorporated some fun paper goods from Talking Tables to get an eclectic, mismatched vintage feel.
 I found this paper goods brand on Amazon a few years back when I threw my mom a surprise tea party for her birthday.
-They have the cutest stuff for tea parties, from vintage prints to Alice in Wonderland-themed goods.
+They have the cutest stuff for both child and adult tea parties, from vintage prints to Alice in Wonderland-themed items.

 Here’s everything you need to set your tea party table at home: